cychotronik/MS-Questionnaire/README.md

 The code samples in this repository cover a wide range of programming concepts, languages, and frameworks.
 They serve as a testament to my ability to write clean, efficient, and well-documented code.

-In addition to the code samples, this repository also contains a collection of technical writings.
+In addition to the code samples, this repository also will contain a collection of technical writings.
 These documents provide detailed explanations of the code, making it easier for others to understand how the code works and how to use it.

 ## Contents